Fame is off to tribute the wizard, the wonderful Wizard of Oz…

 Fame Original 1980s TV Show Theme, MsTVTunes and photos © MGM Worldwide Television Distribution

 The film tells of Dorothy Gale (Judy Garland), a young girl who is knocked unconscious during a tornado.
 On waking up she believes she, her house and her dog Toto are in Munchkinland, in the Land of Oz.
 There the pair meet Munchkins (little people), a good and wicked witch and make three friends, a scarecrow, a tin man and a lion.

 On her journey to visit the Wizard, Dorothy meets three unlikely companions.
-Each hope the wizard will help them with their own problems, with the scarecrow having no brains, the tin man having no heart and the lion saying he is a coward.
-With the wicked witch determined to stop her as Dorothy has her sister’s magic red slippers… and the rest you’ll discover on remembering or watching this film with lots of great songs and dance, its infectious annual Christmas TV for all ages.
+Each hopes the wizard will help them with their own problems, with the scarecrow having no brains, the tin man has no heart and the lion saying he is a coward.
+The wicked witch determined to stop her as Dorothy has her sister’s magic red slippers… and the rest you’ll discover on remembering or watching this film with lots of great songs and dance, its infectious annual Christmas TV for all ages.

 Adaptations or homages to this classic film have included The Muppets Wizard of Oz (2005), Tom and Jerry and the Wizard of Oz (2011) and even the writers of the recent Dynasty (2017-) reboot series.
 This tribute is from one of those much loved, American 1980s TV Series in a fantasy episode and it’s surprisingly not from the Moonlighting (1985-89) creators (though it could have been).